-7.2.
-However, where contractors undertake comparatively small construction work on their own, (i.e. when no advance payments are received by them for the purpose), the banks may consider extending financial assistance to them against the hypothecation of construction materials, provided such loans and advances are in accordance with the by-laws of the bank and instructions / directives issued by the Reserve Bank from time to time.

-7.3 Banks should undertake a proper scrutiny of the relevant loan applications, and satisfy themselves, among other things, about the genuineness of the purpose, the quantum of financial assistance required, creditworthiness of the borrower, repayment capacity, etc. and also observe the usual safeguards, such as, obtaining periodical stock statements, carrying out periodical inspections, determining drawing power strictly on the basis of the stock held, maintaining a margin of not less than 40 to 50 percent, etc. They should also ensure that materials used up in the construction work are not included in the stock statements for the purpose of determining the drawing power.

-7.4 Valuation of land: It has been observed that while financing builders / contractors, certain banks are found to be valuing the land for the purpose of security, on the basis of the discounted value of the property after it is developed, less the cost of development.
+- 7.2 However, where contractors undertake comparatively small construction work on their own, (i.e. when no advance payments are received by them for the purpose), banks may consider extending financial assistance to them against the hypothecation of construction materials, provided such loans and advances are in accordance with the bye laws of the bank and instructions / directives issued by the Reserve Bank from time to time. - 7.3 Banks should undertake a proper scrutiny of the relevant loan applications, and satisfy themselves, among other things, about the genuineness of the purpose, the quantum of financial assistance required, creditworthiness of the borrower, repayment capacity, etc. and also observe the usual safeguards, such as, obtaining periodic stock statements, carrying out periodic inspections, determining drawing power strictly on the basis of the stock held, maintaining a margin of not less than 40 to 50 percent, etc. They should also ensure that materials used up in the construction work are not included in the stock statements for the purpose of determining the drawing power. - 7.4 Valuation of land: It has been observed that while financing builders / contractors, certain banks valued the land for the purpose of security, on the basis of the discounted value of the property after it is developed, less the cost of development.
 This is not in conformity with established norms.
 In this connection, it is clarified that UCBs should not extend fund based / non-fund based facilities to builders / contractors for acquisition of land even as a part of a housing project.
-Further, wherever land is accepted as collateral, valuation of such land should be at the current market price only.

-7.5 Banks may also take collateral security, wherever available.
-As the construction work progresses, the contractors will get paid and such payments should be applied to reduce the balance in the borrowal accounts.
-If possible, the banks could perhaps enter into a tripartite agreement with the borrower and his clients, particularly when no collateral securities are available for such advances.
+Further, wherever land is accepted as collateral, valuation of such land should be at the current market price only. - 7.5 Banks may also take collateral security, wherever available.
+As construction work progresses, contractors will get paid and such payments should be applied to reduce the balance in the borrowal accounts.
+If possible, banks could perhaps enter into a tripartite agreement with the borrower and his clients, particularly when no collateral securities are available for such advances.

-8 HOUSING LOANS UNDER PRIORITY SECTOR
+8. Housing Loans under Priority Sector

-8.1 The following type of loans for housing purposes are eligible for categorisation under priority sector :

-i) Loans up to Rs.
-20 lakh to individuals for purchase / construction of dwelling unit per family, (excluding loans granted by banks to their own employees).
-Family for this purpose means and includes the spouse of the member and the children, parents, brothers and sisters of the member who are dependent on such member, but shall not include legally separated spouse.

-ii) Loans given for repairs to the damaged dwelling units of families up to Rs.
-1 lakh in rural and semi-urban areas and up to Rs.
-2 lakh in urban and metropolitan areas.

-iii) Assistance given to any governmental agency for construction of dwelling units or for slum clearance and rehabilitation of slum dwellers, subject to a ceiling of Rs.
-5 lakh of loan amount per dwelling unit.

-iv) Assistance given to a non-governmental agency approved by the NHB for the purpose of refinance for construction / reconstruction of dwelling units or for slum clearance and rehabilitation of slum dwellers, subject to a ceiling of loan component of Rs.
-5 lakh per dwelling unit

-8.2 Investments made by UCBs in bonds issued by NHB / HUDCO on or after April, 1, 2007 shall not be eligible for classification under priority sector lending.
+- 8.1 The following types of loan for housing purposes are eligible for categorisation under priority sector: - i) Loans up to ₹ 25 lakh to individuals for purchase / construction of dwelling unit per family (excluding loans granted by banks to their own employees).
+Family for this purpose means and includes the spouse of the member and the children, parents, brothers and sisters of the member who are dependent on such member, but shall not include legally separated spouse. - ii) Loans given for repairs to the damaged dwelling units of families up to ₹ 1 lakh in rural and semi-urban areas and up to ₹ 2 lakh in urban and metropolitan areas. - iii) Assistance given to any governmental agency for construction of dwelling units or for slum clearance and rehabilitation of slum dwellers, subject to a ceiling of ₹ 5 lakh of loan amount per dwelling unit. - iv) Assistance given to a non-governmental agency approved by the NHB for the purpose of refinance for construction / reconstruction of dwelling units or for slum clearance and rehabilitation of slum dwellers, subject to a ceiling of loan component of ₹ 10 lakh per dwelling unit for loans sanctioned on and after May 18, 2012. - 8.2 Investments made by UCBs in bonds issued by NHB / HUDCO on or after April, 1, 2007 shall not be eligible for classification under priority sector lending.

-9. PRECAUTIONS
+9. Precautions